Utilities

 Audio WAV

-The audio_wav mode converts raw microphone data from .sds files into a standard RIFF/WAV file using linear
+The audio_wav mode converts SDS file (.sds) containing raw microphone data into a standard RIFF/WAV file (.wav) using linear

 PCM encoding.
 The conversion process involves appending a WAV header, generated from parameters specified in the

-associated metadata .yml file, to the raw audio data extracted from the .sds stream.
+associated YAML metadata file (.yml), to the raw audio data extracted from the SDS file.
 The metadata defines

 essential audio parameters such as channel configuration (mono or stereo), sample rate (frame rate), and sample